Steward

 That context lets the owner filter by roof, HVAC, fire system, or vendor without rebuilding the story manually.

-The real comparison is output
+The real comparison is the report

 Practical checklist

-Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a packet.
+Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a maintenance report.

 Judge the system by the export it produces.